The Skinny's Guide to Edinburgh's Pubs and Bars

 42 Bernard St

-This cave-like Leith favourite has barely changed since opening back in the 18th century.
-The front bar is always lively, while the back room offers more space for socialising and features regular events, from live music to bingo.
+This cave-like Leith bar has barely changed since opening back in the 18th century.
+The front bar is always lively, while the back room offers more space and features regular events, from live music to bingo.

 George IV Bar